-Midwives believe that for most women, pregnancy, birth and postpartum are among the healthiest times of their lives.
-Midwifery care focuses on the ways in which mothers can prepare their bodies and minds for the work of growing, birthing and then feeding healthy babies, while at the same time finding themselves in their new roles as mothers.
+Midwives believe that for most individuals, pregnancy, birth and postpartum are among the healthiest times of their lives.
+Midwifery care focuses on the ways in which pregnant people can prepare their bodies and minds for the work of growing, birthing and then feeding healthy babies, while at the same time finding themselves in their new roles as parents.

-As a midwife I believe strongly that pregnancy, birth and breastfeeding are healthy, normal events which just happen to be extraordinary.
-All women deserve thorough, supportive and attentive care during this important time.
-I strive to form strong relationships with my clients built on mutual trust and respect.
+At Gig Harbor Midwifery we believe strongly that pregnancy, birth and breastfeeding are healthy, normal events which just happen to be extraordinary.
+You deserve thorough, supportive and attentive care during this important time.
+We strive to form strong relationships with our clients built on mutual trust and respect.

 I am Katlyn Carter-woman, midwife, mother, partner, sister, and friend.
 I grew up in a small town in southern Idaho in a ranching community before going off to college and meeting my husband who was a submariner in the US Navy.
 The military has since moved us all over the country, and we are beyond excited to settle in the beautiful PNW!
 We now live in Poulsbo, WA with our four boys on a small hobby farm.
 Outside of midwifery, I spend my time homeschooling our kids, milking our goats, doting on my dahlias, cooking what grows in our garden, and spending as much time as possible outside.